Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Riverwood SA2 had a median income among taxpayers of $49,551.
 The average income stood at $65,684.
-This was approximately average nationally and compared to levels of $56,994 and $80,856 across Greater Sydney respectively.
+Nationally, the median was $56,994 and the average was $80,856.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $55,799 (median) and $73,967 (average) as of September 2025.
 From the 2021 Census, household, family and personal incomes in Riverwood all fell between the 7th and 13th percentiles nationally.
-Income analysis revealed that 26.8% of the population (3,293 individuals) fell within the $1,500 - 2,999 income range, mirroring the region where 30.9% occupied this bracket.
-Housing affordability pressures were severe, with only 76.2% of income remaining, ranking at the 8th percentile.
+Income analysis revealed that 26.8% of the population, which consisted of 3,293 individuals, fell within the $1,500 - $2,999 income range.
+This mirrors the region where 30.9% occupied this bracket.
+Housing affordability pressures were severe, with only 76.2% of income remaining after housing costs, ranking at the 8th percentile nationally.

 Frequently Asked Questions - Income